Tsukeruu/WeatherScape/README.md

 # WeatherScape ☁️
-  *The readme will be updated soon to include the newest updates and features*

   - **WeatherScape aims to enhance your experience as a wayland user, by providing you with a cozy setup that matches the weather**